CryptoBlades/cb-gitbook-wiki/strategies-and-guides/fights.md

 The choice to target a high powered enemy against a low powered enemy boils down to choosing payout over win rate.

-Choosing high powered enemies have a higher chance of loss, but have a higher experience and SKILL payout as well.
+Choosing high powered enemies have a higher chance of loss, but have a higher experience and $XWeapon payout as well.

-Choosing low powered enemies results in a higher win rate with a lower experience gain and SKILL payout.
+Choosing low powered enemies results in a higher win rate with a lower experience gain and $XWeapon payout.

 For new players, it is recommended to choose lower powered enemies to guarantee a reward and experience progression.